21 Outdoor Field Day Games: No Equipment Needed!

 Classic Games Kids Can Play Without Equipment

-1. Hide-and-Seek
+- Hide-and-Seek

 Think hide-and-seek, but reversed.
-The larger group hides their eyes, counting and then searching for one player.
-Once found, the group joins the hidden in their hiding spot and they lie close together like sardines.
+The larger group hides their eyes, counting and searching for one player.
+Once found, the group joins the hidden in their hiding spot and lie close together like sardines. - Red Light, Green Light

 When the light yells, “Red light,” and turns around, everyone must freeze in place.
 Anyone caught still moving will have to go back to the starting line to begin again.
-The first person to make it to the light will become the traffic light for the next round.
+The first person to make it to the light will become the traffic light for the next round. - Duck, Duck, Goose

 This classic game couldn’t be more simple.
 Everyone sits in a circle with one person designated as “it.”
-That player then walks around the circle gently touching each player on the head as they pass calling out, “duck.”
+That player then walks around the circle, gently touching each player on the head as they pass, calling out, “Duck.”

-This games requires a number of players, divided into two teams.
+This game requires a number of players, divided into two teams.
 Once teams are designated, they stand parallel from each other with at least 10 yards between them.
 The teams hold hands in their line and take turns yelling out, “Red Rover, Red Rover, let (name of person on opposite team) come over.”

 The person whose name is called then runs toward the other line in an attempt to break through the line.
-If successful, they grab a player and take them back to join their team..
+If successful, they grab a player and take them back to join their team.
 If unsuccessful, they join the new team.
 Play continues until one team has only one person and they are not able to break through.

-There are so many fun games to play outside, and the best part is that you don’t need any equipment!
+There are so many fun games to play outside—and the best part is that you don’t need any equipment!
 All you need is a bit of space and your imagination.

 Here are some more of our favorite outdoor games that are perfect for a field day: